- Why Russia Is Losing the Information War May 9, 2022

 - The Realities of Terrorism’s Resilience Feb 22, 2019

 - George H. W. Bush and Diplomacy Dec 6, 2018

 - Why Rex Tillerson’s Departure Matters Mar 15, 2018

-Philip Seib is Professor of Journalism and Public Diplomacy and Professor of International Relations at the University of Southern California.
+Philip Seib is Professor Emeritus of Journalism and Public Diplomacy at USC and is author of Information at War: Journalism, Disinformation, and Modern Warfare.
 He served 2009-2013 as director of USC’s Center on Public Diplomacy, as Vice Dean of USC’s Annenberg School for Communication and Journalism 2015-2016, and is currently a CPD Faculty Fellow.

 He is author or editor of numerous books such as: Headline Diplomacy, New Media and the New Middle East, The Al Jazeera Effect, Real-Time Diplomacy and The Future of Diplomacy.
 His latest book is As Terrorism Evolves: Media, Religion, and Governance.
 He is editor of an academic book series on international political communication, co-editor of a series on global public diplomacy, and was a founding co-editor of the journal Media, War, and Conflict.